 I have been conducting and promoting research using high-resolution global non-hydrostatic model simulations for more than a decade, particularly for the development of the non-hydrostatic icosahedral atmospheric model (NICAM) and related studies with global cloud-resolving simulations.
 I have engaged intensively in the fields of tropical meteorology, tropical cyclones and Madden-Julian oscillations.
-I have also used high-resolution satellite observational data of clouds and precipitation (TRMM, GPM, CloudSat, CALIPSO, Himawari) to compare, evaluate, and improve cloud properties of NICAM.
-Internationally collaborative studies, which included field components such as CINDY/DYNAMO, are also an important part of my research.
+I have also used high-resolution satellite observational data of clouds and precipitation (TRMM, GPM, CloudSat, CALIPSO, Himawari-8) to compare, evaluate, and improve cloud properties of the global cloud-resolving model.
+Internationally collaborative studies, which included field components such as CINDY/DYNAMO and the initercomparison of the first global cloud-resolving models DYAMOND, are also an important part of my research.
 Using high-performance supercomputers, my work has shown that global non-hydrostatic models have the potential to solve problems related to cloud and precipitation systems in the Asian monsoon region.